Cutaway Illustration, X-Ray And Exploded Views

 Colfax 2 Screw Pump Technical Animation

 In this first technical animation, the goal of this cutaway illustration is to show the movement and relation of the inner parts of a two-screw type pump made by the manufacturer Colfax.
-Then, fluid is depicted as blue at inlet, changing to red at outlet, to give a very clear idea of the flow path.
+Then, the screw pump animation depicts fluid as blue at inlet, changing to red at outlet, to give a very clear idea of the flow path.

 Colfax Zenith Pump Technical Animation